Strong Spin-Motion Coupling in the Ultrafast Dynamics of Rydberg Atoms

-\textit{Results} We now present experimental results obtained by time-domain Ramsey interferometry~\cite{TSG16,BSM23,CTM21}, to probe the many-body entangled state generated by the above Hamiltonian.
+\textit{Results} We now present experimental results obtained by time-domain Ramsey interferometry~\cite{TSG16,BSM23,CTM21} with $p\sim 4.8\%$, to probe the many-body entangled state generated by the above Hamiltonian.
 In short, a first pump pulse initiates the many-body dynamics which is read-out by a second probe pulse after a variable delay $\tau = 0 - 3$~ns.
 This second pulse gives rise to a Ramsey interference whose contrast is a probe to the single-atom coherence in the spin sector, i.e., between the ground and Rydberg state.
 Spin-spin and spin-motion coupling generates entanglement entropy~\cite{BSM23}, which reduces the single-atom coherence and thus the Ramsey contrast.
+Ramsey interferograms are obtained by measuring the Rydberg population \textit{p} after the probe pulse, as a function of relative pump-probe delay, by detecting the field-ionized Rybderg atoms using a microchannel plate \cite{SM}.
 Typical interferograms are shown in Fig.~\ref{Fig2}(a,b).
 In absence of interaction (blue curve, obtained for a low-density atomic sample), the highly contrasted interference indicates a constant pure state.
 For atoms prepared as a Mott-insulator (red curve), the decreasing contrast signals a reduced purity in the spin sector, which is shown in Fig.~\ref{Fig2}(c) as a function of the delay $\tau$.
 Additionally, we also extract a phase shift of the Ramsey oscillations with the reference non-interacting sample.

 \textit{Numerical solution} To calculate the Ramsey contrast and phase shift from the action of the Hamiltonian of Eq.~(\ref{Hamiltonian}), we extend previous results~\cite{TSG16,SPT16} to include the spatial wavefunction of each atom, which requires to calculate terms such as the two-body spatial overlap: